 In other words, prayer is a skill; a skill that can, and must, be developed.

 This is true of any skill.
 Prayer is no different.

 Prayer is hard, very often because of unrealistic expectations!

 Imagine you’re in Church, and it’s prayer meeting time.
 Karen kicks things off.
 Karen always kicks things off.

-Some pray for world peace, and others protection for the persecuted Church, and food for the hungry, and on an on.
+Karen prays for world peace, and then others chime in declaring protection for the persecuted Church, and food for the hungry, and on an on.

 And everyone seems to have something to say.
 Something valuable, and sincere.